-- (c) When the SLPC receives the completed 912 package and decides to clear it for processing, it will notify the CDC that the application has been cleared for processing and will submit the 912 package to the OIG/OSO for a Name Check. - (d) When the SLPC clears the 912 and the Name Check corroborates the information on the 912, OIG/OSO will advise the SLPC, which will then notify the CDC. - (e) When the Name Check results contradict the disclosure on the 912, or the disclosed criminal history raises a question about the character of the individual, OIG/OSO will refer the matter to the D/FA.
+(c) When the SLPC receives the completed 912 package and decides to clear it for processing, it will notify the CDC that the application has been cleared for processing and will submit the 912 package to the OIG/OSO for a Name Check.

+(d) When the SLPC clears the 912 and the Name Check corroborates the information on the 912, OIG/OSO will advise the SLPC, which will then notify the CDC.

+(e) When the Name Check results contradict the disclosure on the 912, or the disclosed criminal history raises a question about the character of the individual, OIG/OSO will refer the matter to the D/FA.
 If the loan was already processed and approved, the CDC shall be notified of the adverse change.
 If the loan has not been funded, the CDC will not be permitted to close the loan.
-If the loan has been funded, the CDC must contact the appropriate CLSC to determine the proper course of action. - (f) The D/FA or designee can overrule the clearance by the SLPC in either situation. - ii.
-Place the processing of the application on hold for further investigation; - (a) The CDC must obtain from the Subject Individual a Form FD 258, SBA Fingerprint Card or an Electronic Fingerprint Submission, and submit it to the SLPC to forward to OIG/OSO for a Fingerprint Check.
-The processing of the application will remain on hold until the results of a Fingerprint Check are received at which time the application will either proceed or be declined. - (b) If additional criminal activity is revealed, information pertaining to the additional criminal activity will be provided to the D/FA or designee who will notify the field office that an adverse condition exists. - iii.
-Decline the application because the information supplied on the Subject Individual shows the offense is open and has not been adjudicated or the Subject Individual is on probation or parole.
+If the loan has been funded, the CDC must contact the appropriate CLSC to determine the proper course of action.

+(f) The D/FA or designee can overrule the clearance by the SLPC in either situation.

+ii.
+Place the processing of the application on hold for further investigation;

+(a) The CDC must obtain from the Subject Individual a Form FD 258, SBA Fingerprint Card or an Electronic Fingerprint Submission, and submit it to the SLPC to forward to OIG/OSO for a Fingerprint Check.
+The processing of the application will remain on hold until the results of a Fingerprint Check are received at which time the application will either proceed or be declined.

+(b) If additional criminal activity is revealed, information pertaining to the additional criminal activity will be provided to the D/FA or designee who will notify the field office that an adverse condition exists.